South Carolina Burglary and Criminal Trespass

 Possession of Burglar's Tools

-Trespass private land; after notice.
-Trespassing onto private land after notice from the owner or a tenant prohibiting such entry, including land used for pasturing livestock, constitutes a misdemeanor.
-Notice can include posting signs in conspicuous places.
-Such an offender faces up to a $100 fine and 30 days in jail with hard labor on the public works of the county.
+Trespassing onto private land after notice from the owner or a tenant prohibiting such entry constitutes a misdemeanor.
+Notice can include posting signs in four conspicuous places or marking boundaries with purple paint at specified intervals.
+Such an offender faces up to a $100 fine and 30 days in jail.

-Trespass private land; without permission.
-Trespass for the purpose of gathering anything growing on the land (wild or cultivated, such as fruit or wildflowers) or for hunting without permission is a misdemeanor.
+Trespassing to gather anything growing on the land (wild or cultivated, such as fruit or wildflowers) or to hunt without permission is a misdemeanor.
 Penalties vary depending on how many times the defendant committed such an act.
-A first-time offense brings a fine of up to $200 and 30 days in jail with hard labor on the public works of the county.
+A first-time offense brings a fine of up to $200 and 30 days in jail.
 A third or subsequent offense can land the offender in jail for six months and require a $1,000 fine.

-If you have been charged with burglary, trespass, or a related crime, or if you have questions about state laws, consult a qualified local criminal defense attorney.
-An experienced attorney can review the unique facts of your situation and advise you on how the law will apply to your case.
+If you've been charged with burglary, trespass, or a related crime, consult a criminal defense attorney or ask for a public defender.
+An attorney can review the unique facts of your situation and advise you on how the law will apply to your case.

 DEFEND YOUR RIGHTS